Divyanshu-DXS/Java-Code-Sandbox/MavenProjectDemo1/Notes.md

       - @Controller: Indicates a web layer component (in Spring MVC).
 - Dependency Injection with @Autowired: You use @Autowired to automatically inject dependencies into fields, constructors, or setter methods.

+## Dependency Injection

+### @Autowired

+@Autowired is an annotation provided by Spring to automatically inject dependencies into a Spring-managed bean (also known as dependency injection or DI).
+It tells Spring where and how to inject the required dependency.

+Spring supports three types of DI:

+- Constructor Injection
+- Setter Injection
+- Field Injection

+You can use @Autowired with all of them.